-The pharmacy is located in the town centre of Yeovil.
+The pharmacy is located on the high street in Ilfracombe.
 It sells over-the-counter medicines and dispenses NHS and private prescriptions.
 And it delivers medicines to people's homes.
 The pharmacy team offers advice to people about minor illnesses and long-term conditions.
-The pharmacy offers services including Medicines Use Reviews (MURs), the NHS New Medicines Service (NMS), flu vaccinations, a smoking cessation service and the supply of emergency hormonal contraception.
+The pharmacy offers services including Medicines Use Reviews (MURs), the NHS New Medicine Service (NMS), a minor ailments scheme, flu vaccinations and the supply of emergency hormonal contraception.
+The pharmacy also provides services for drug misusers.
 The pharmacy supplies medicines in multi-compartment compliance aids to people living in their own homes.
-It also offers services for drug misusers.